prakashpandey/EthereumDevEnvSetup/README.md

 # Why this tool was created?

-I faced problem while setting up Ethereum Solidity development environment for dApp developement, then I wrote this automation tool which automates installing up all (geth, mist, Ethereum wallet ) developement dependencies in minutes.
+I faced problems while setting up Ethereum Solidity development environment for dApp developement, then I wrote this automation tool which automates installing up all (geth, mist, Ethereum wallet ) developement dependencies in minutes.

 # Tools installed
 - Geth